The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Owner - Fortitude Bakehouse

-Artisan baker Dee was born in North Cork but has lived and worked in London since the late Eighties, developing award-winning businesses like Patisserie Organic and the Fernandez & Wells group.
+Artisan baker Dee was born in North Cork but has lived and worked in London since the late Eighties, helping to pioneer the organic food movement in London and developing award-winning businesses like Patisserie Organic and the Fernandez & Wells group.
 In 2018, she opened her own bakery, Fortitude Bakehouse, a craft bakery in Bloomsbury where her groundbreaking techniques have seen the bakery become a huge viral hit.
 Dee published her first baking book Baking with Fortitude in 2021 which won the prestigious André Simon award.
-In 2024, she opened a new baking site down the road from her current bakery.
-Next on the books is Fortitude Bodega, which will open on The Colonnade this summer, next door to the bakery.
+In 2024, she opened a new baking site down the road from her current bakery to meet demand.

 Follow Dee on Instagram @fortitudebakehouse.